 With vacuum positive forming, the mold cavity is convex.

-In the first phase, there is an initial stretching of the material in a highly elastic state attached to the edges of the pressure-vacuum chamber; in the second phase, the mold cavity moves in a perpendicular direction to the material until it is covered by the material.
-The precise shaping of the object to be produced is achieved by the pressure difference on both sides of the material caused by the rapid removal of air in the space between the material and the cavity through the channels.
+In the first phase, there is an initial stretching of the material, which is in a highly elastic state and fixed on the edges of the pressure-vacuum chamber; in the second phase, the mold cavity moves in a direction perpendicular to the material until it is initially covered by the material.
+The exact molding of the manufactured object occurs under the influence of the pressure difference on both sides of the material, caused by the rapid removal of air through the ducts from the space between the material and the socket.

 Negative forming